stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ## Use a Helper to Run Python Tools

 Use either [pipx](https://pipx.pypa.io) or [uv](https://docs.astral.sh/uv/) to run Python tools on development systems, rather than installing these applications with _pip_ or another method.
 Both _pipx_ and _uv_ automatically put each application into a separate [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).
-Many Linux distributions include packages for _pipx_.

 > Always follow the instructions on the [Website](https://pipx.pypa.io) to install _pipx_ on your operating system.
 This will ensure that _pipx_ works correctly with an appropriate Python installation.